Skip to content

 1. Module File Structure

 Each domain lives in one folder under src/.
 The folder boundary is the module boundary.
+The tree below is the baseline shape for a single-resource module; once a module accumulates multiple sub-resources it folds them into subfolders — see Foldering large modules.

 src/<domain>/